CleanDIFT: Diffusion Features without Noise: Conclusion

 \section{Conclusion}

-In this paper, we have proposed CleanDIFT, a novel feature extraction method for diffusion features.
-CleanDIFT yields noise-free, timestep-independent, general-purpose diffusion features.
-We achieve this by consolidating the timestep-dependent feature representations of a pre-trained diffusion backbone into a single feature representation.
-To this end, we align the features of our feature extraction model and the pre-trained diffusion backbone in a lightweight fine-tuning process.
-The training takes approximately 30 min on a single A100 GPU.
-Our feature extraction model operates on clean images, thus eliminating the need to destroy information by adding noise to the input image.
-Additionally, our method alleviates the need to tune a timestep per downstream task.
-In addition, our model does not require ensembling over noise or timesteps, instead it only requires a single forward pass at inference time to extract features.
-This reduces the inference cost to a fraction compared to methods that employ ensembling or inversion.
-We evaluate our CleanDIFT features on a wide variety of downstream tasks and demonstrate significant performance improvements over standard diffusion features.
+In this paper, we introduced CleanDIFT, a novel approach for extracting diffusion features.
+CleanDIFT produces noise-free, timestep-independent, general-purpose diffusion features by consolidating timestep-dependent representations from a pre-trained diffusion backbone into a unified feature representation.
+We achieve this alignment between our feature extraction model and the pre-trained diffusion backbone through a lightweight fine-tuning procedure that takes approximately 30 minutes on a single A100 GPU.
+Operating directly on clean images, our method eliminates the information loss associated with adding noise to input images.
+Furthermore, CleanDIFT removes the requirement for tuning timesteps for each downstream task and avoids the computational overhead of ensembling over noise levels or timesteps.
+Instead, our method efficiently extracts features with just a single forward pass at inference time, substantially reducing inference costs compared to methods relying on ensembling or inversion.
+Extensive evaluations of CleanDIFT across diverse downstream tasks demonstrate significant performance improvements over conventional diffusion features.